 We believe a child's foundational years are the most important.
 This is the time they build habits and routines which serve them their whole lives.
 We strive to create an unshakeable bedrock from which they can launch and blossom into their future.

 We believe all children have vast potential and start life with great interest in learning, and that difficulties in school are primarily a result of a poor or flawed educational approach.
-If children have a purpose for the subjects being learned, along with the proper tools for recognizing barriers to learning and how to remedy them, they can be in the driver's seat of their own education.
+If one has a purpose for the subjects being learned, along with the proper tools for recognizing barriers to learning and how to remedy them, they can be in the driver's seat of their own education.
 This study expertise and the ability to think with and use the knowledge is how someone can improve their lives and the lives of those around them.

 Class size matters.
-Our classrooms are capped at a 1:10 ratio because we believe small class sizes are at the core of an excellent education.
-We want to empower students by giving them tools to resolve their own barriers or limitations because lasting success is not measured by how much you know but by how well you can learn to adapt and overcome.
+Our classrooms are capped at a 1:10 teacher to student ratio because we believe small class sizes are at the core of an excellent education.
+We want to empower students by giving them tools to resolve their own barriers or limitations; lasting success is not measured by how much you know, but by how well you can learn to adapt and overcome.

 In fact, this team extends to your family.
 In our close-knit, family-oriented community, we develop strong bonds with our students and their families.
-In a sense, you have invited our school into your family, and we are aware of the trust and partnership that implies.
+Education is a collaborative effort and we are aware of the trust and partnership that this implies.
 Your active participation with the school in your child’s education is more than important—we view it as essential.

 Sir Ken Robinson, Ph.D., is a world-renowned leader in the fields of education, creativity and innovation.
 As an international speaker on the subject, we find his views refreshing and completely in alignment with the goals and approach of our school.
 We invite you to take a peek: